Patrick2544/Intro-programming-c-/README.md

 [The Sizth Lab](https://github.com/Patrick2544/Intro-programming-cpp-/tree/main/Array%20practice%20lab) is a program to utilize arrays
 The input data file can be found [here](https://github.com/Patrick2544/Intro-programming-cpp-/blob/main/Array%20practice%20lab/DataFile.txt)

+**Learning Objective**
+* learn to code, compile, and run a program containing ARRAYS
+* Practice how to use arrays
+* Practice loops and conditional statements
+* Practice how to use functions

 ## Seventh Lab
 [The Seventh Lab](https://github.com/Patrick2544/Intro-programming-cpp-/tree/main/Struct%20Practice%20Lab) is an application simulation of a survey of the households in Woodland Hills.
 The input data file can be found [here](https://github.com/Patrick2544/Intro-programming-cpp-/blob/main/Struct%20Practice%20Lab/DataFile.txt)